A little while ago, we got this tweet:

 Think about it — imagine a workplace with a staff of maybe a dozen or so, like a real estate office, an accounting firm or a small town newspaper.
 They are all groups of people working on different projects but toward common goals, and they’re all sharing scarce resources, be it centrifuge or conference rooms.
 Slack brings all your colleagues, tools and conversations into one place, facilitating workflows and streamlining processes that allow everyone to focus on their most meaningful projects.

 I’ll be offering tips later in the series for teams of hundreds and thousands of members (oh my), but for now…

 1. Equip your team

 First, the basics.
 Once you are familiar with how Slack works and you have buy-in from the team to try it out, call a meeting to get everyone else on board.
-Invite all attendees to a Slack team, make sure they have the desktop and mobile apps installed, and are successfully logged in.
-Review the basics of how channels and direct messages work, and consult these handy guides as needed.
+Invite all attendees to a Slack workspace, make sure they have the desktop app installed, and are successfully logged in.
+Review the basics of how channels and direct messages work, and consult our resource library as needed.